awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging-auditing.md

 ## Audit session activity using AWS CloudTrail<a name="session-manager-logging-auditing-cloudtrail"></a>

-AWS CloudTrail captures session API calls through the Systems Manager console, the AWS CLI, and the Systems Manager SDK\.
-The information can be viewed on the CloudTrail console or stored in a specified Amazon S3 bucket\.
-One bucket is used for all CloudTrail logs for your account\.
+AWS CloudTrail captures session API calls through the Systems Manager console, the AWS Command Line Interface \(AWS CLI\), and the Systems Manager SDK\.
+You can view the information on the CloudTrail console or store it in a specified Amazon Simple Storage Service \(Amazon S3\) bucket\.
+One S3 bucket is used for all CloudTrail logs for your account\.

 For more information, see [Logging AWS Systems Manager API calls with AWS CloudTrail](monitoring-cloudtrail-logs.md)\.